Jouwana-Daibes/Smart-Healthcare-Appointment-System/README.md

 ### b.
 Patients Update Their Personal Details
 - Patients can update their own profile information.
-- Security checks ensure that a patient can only update their own details, not other patients' data.
+- Security checks ensure that a patient can only update their own details, by checking if the authenticated logged in user id is the same as patient id using AuthenticationManager.
 - Fields that can be updated include:
   - `name`
   - `email`
 - All updates are saved to the database.
 ---

 ## Appointment Management